 Water radiolysis has been described as a possible source of energy for ecosystems in hard rock far beneath continental surfaces (Pedersen, 1996; Lin et al., 2005a).
-The longest-lived products of water radiolysis are the electron donor H_2 and the electron acceptor O_2 (Debierne, 1909).
-H_2 can be supplied by in situ radiolysis or, in theory, by transport of radiolytic H_2 from a much deeper biologically dead environment (e.g., the mantle and oceanic basement deep beneath sediment).
+The longest-lived products of water radiolysis are the electron donor H2 and the electron acceptor O2 (Debierne, 1909).
+H2 can be supplied by in situ radiolysis or, in theory, by transport of radiolytic H2 from a much deeper biologically dead environment (e.g., the mantle and oceanic basement deep beneath sediment).

-The potential importance of water radiolysis to subseafloor sedimentary communities can be assessed by comparing radiolytic H2 production to organic-fueled respiration.
-For this comparison, in situ H2 production by water radiolysis must be quantified from (1) logging estimates of uranium, thorium, and potassium concentrations (D'Hondt, Jørgensen, Miller, et al., 2003) or inductively coupled plasma-mass spectrometry data (Blair et al., 2007), (2) shipboard physical property measurements (porosity and density) (D'Hondt, Jørgensen, Miller, et al., 2007), and (3) a numerical model of water radiolysis (Blair et al., 2007).
+The potential importance of water radiolysis to subseafloor sedimentary communities can be assessed by comparing radiolytic $H_2$ production to organic-fueled respiration.
+For this comparison, in situ $H_2$ production by water radiolysis must be quantified from

+- Logging estimates of uranium, thorium, and potassium concentrations (D'Hondt, Jørgensen, Miller, et al., 2003) or inductively coupled plasma-mass spectrometry data (Blair et al., 2007); - Shipboard physical properties measurements (porosity and density) (D'Hondt, Jørgensen, Miller, et al., 2003); and - A numerical model of water radiolysis (Blair et al., 2007).

 Water radiolysis may provide a higher flux of electron donors than buried organic matter in gyre sediment.
 Organic-fueled respiration rates are much lower in this sediment than in any previously drilled regions of the world ocean.
-Clay-rich sediment contains much higher concentrations of radioactive elements than other deep-sea sediment.
-Furthermore, in fine-grained porous sediment, most alpha and beta production occurs within striking range of pore water.
+Clay-rich sediment contains much higher concentrations of radioactive elements than other types of deep-sea sediment.
+Furthermore, in fine-grained porous sediment, most alpha- and beta-energy production occurs within striking range of interstitial water.
 Consequently, clay-rich sediment will yield much higher rates of water radiolysis than other geological environments.

-Quantification of rates of microbial uptake of radiolytic H2 requires measurement of dissolved H2 concentrations in the cored sediment (Fig. F6).
-The expected rate of radiolytic H2 production is so high (D'Hondt et al., 2009) that in situ H2 concentrations are measurable onboard if the H2 is not biologically utilized.
-If H2 is biologically utilized, its in situ concentrations will be below detection; because of its high activation enthalpy, the recombination of O2 and H2 does not occur at measurable rates at temperatures below 400°C. Bacterial catalysis allows this reaction on a timescale of minutes.
+Quantification of rates of microbial uptake of radiolytic $H_2$ requires measurement of dissolved $H_2$ concentrations in the cored sediment (Fig. F6).
+The expected rate of radiolytic $H_2$ production is so high (D'Hondt et al., 2009) that in situ $H_2$ concentrations are measurable onboard if the $H_2$ is not biologically utilized.
+If $H_2$ is biologically utilized, its in situ concentrations will be below detection; because of its high activation enthalpy, the recombination of $O_2$ and $H_2$ does not occur at measurable rates at temperatures below 400°C. Bacterial catalysis allows this reaction on a timescale of minutes.

 A number of postexpedition studies will help to further constrain the role of radiolysis in the subseafloor sediment and basalt of the South Pacific Gyre.
-Measurement and transport modeling of He-4 concentration profiles will constrain estimates of radiolysis rates independently of estimates based on abundances of radioactive elements.
-Postcruise experiments with sterilized samples of cored sediment and basalt plus tritium-labeled water may be used to verify rates of H2 production by water radiolysis Similar (unlabeled) experiments with artificial radiation sources were done by Lin et al. (2005b).
+Measurement and transport modeling of He-4 concentration profiles will constrain estimates of radiolysis rates independently of estimates based on abunradioactive elements.
+Postcruise dances of experiments with sterilized samples of cored sediment and basalt plus tritium-labeled water may be used to verify rates of H2 production by water radiolysis.
+Similar (unlabeled) experiments with artificial radiation sources were done by Lin et al. (2005b).
 Radiolysis rates may be compared to measured hydrogen turnover in sediment incubations with known numbers of microbial cells using an array of relevant electron acceptors (O2, NO3-, and oxidized metals).
 In this way, possible rates of microbial hydrogen oxidation in the subsurface ecosystem can be constrained.

-4. To determine how basement habitats, potential activities and, if measurable, communities vary with crust age and hydrologic regime (from ridge crest to abyssal plain).
+The fourth primary objective is to determine how basement habitats, potential activities and, if measurable, communities vary with crust age and hydrologic regime (from ridge crest to abyssal plain).